Go to Main

 Color system capabilities flexible enough for any number of inks (think "deviceN", not just RGB, CMYK, CcMmYK, etc) planned Yes

-ICC color profiles planned Yes Yes Yes
+Color management, whether ICC color profiles or other system planned Yes Yes Yes

 Autotrace images No Yes

-Spread editor partial partial partial
+Spread editor Yes partial partial

 overprinting/trapping on per object basis Yes